chrismo/platform-ws-services/JOURNAL.md

 wasn't being applied to the proper database -- plus there was no 'type' index anyway.
 So, now that that's put to bed, and I understand things a bit better, onward with the refactoring.

+---

+So, the logic in CurrentChecks that goes out of its way to merge Checks read in from the database with any already loaded in memory seems superfluous.
+Replacing it with a mere dump of what's from the database works against my current tests, but given no pre-existing tests, I should experiment a bit here in case I can think of a decent reason to do this.
+I'm guessing no.

+So ... if Checks are in the Deployment Checks array, then those are separate instances saved WITH the Deployment than Checks that are saved as standalone?

+...
+Yes.
+Ok.
+Brain adjusted.
+RethinkDB Data Explorer is a thing I learned.
+Now I understand why it's trying to merge these.
+I DON'T understand if this separate storage is bad design or necessary.

+---

+Ok.
+README declaring the standalone Check model as a ''"dictionary" of all checks' ... that makes sense as separate from any that are then attached and separately stored with the Deployment.
+The README goes on to say "returned by each deployment" which confuses me.
+I'd prefer more details on how the default checks exist in combination with optional deployment-specific checks.

+Funny how my mental model hadn't picked up on this yet.
+I've been presuming the related []Check in Deployment was a reference to the Check table, not its own storage.
+The code only started making sense once I realized that, then realized a browser (enter rethink Data Explorer) would make it crystal clear.

+So, I've added a method to Deployment called "DefaultChecks", plus a long test detailing how the standalone ('default') Checks work in conjunction with the deployment-specific checks.

+Going to commit this, then I need to go BACK to the "this is gross" TODO and see if there's some better idiomatic Go the TODO author was referring to, now that I understand the merging functionality is intentional.
+That or the "this is gross" author didn't understand the necessary complexity.